 For travelers, for the sick and the suffering, for the hungry and the oppressed, for those in prison, and for the dying and the dead.
+Glory and praise to you, O living God.

 For our deliverance from all affliction, strife, and need.
+Glory and praise to you, O living God.